Danvil/dasp/README.md

 To enable OpenNI you have to enable the CMake flag `DASP_HAS_OPENNI` and set the CMake variable `OPENNI_INCLUDE_DIR` to the OpenNI include directory (normally `/path/to/OpenNI/Include`).

-### cmake flags

-* EIGEN3_INCLUDE_DIR - Set this to the base include directory of eigen3 (e.g. '/usr/include/eigen3')
-* CMAKE_BUILT_TYPE - Set to Release to compile with optimizations and get a huge speed increase
-* DASP_HAS_OPENNI and OPENNI_INCLUDE_DIR - See Kinect Live Mode

 Getting started
 ----